 - Identifying Information Needs: Recognizing when information is needed and defining the scope of the required information.

-- Accessing Information: Efficiently searching for and locating relevant information using various resources, databases, and search engines.
+- Accessing Information: Efficiently search for and locate relevant information using various resources, databases, and search engines.

-- Evaluating Information: Assessing the credibility, accuracy, and relevance of information sources, taking into account factors such as authority, bias, and currency.
+- Evaluating Information: Assessing the credibility, accuracy, and relevance of information sources, considering factors such as authority, bias, and currency.

 - Using Information: Applying retrieved information effectively to meet specific goals, whether for academic, professional, or personal purposes.

-- Critical Thinking: Analyzing and synthesizing information from multiple sources to develop a comprehensive understanding of a topic.
+- Critical Thinking: Analyzing and synthesizing information from multiple sources to comprehensively understand a topic.

 - Problem-Solving: Using information to solve problems, make decisions, and generate new ideas.